What is A Cryobank?

 This is one question we get quite frequently.
 Where do I start?

-This may seem like a confusing time but ultimately you are wanting to start or grow your family so it will be a exciting milestone in your life!
+This may seem like a confusing time, but ultimately you are wanting to start or grow your family, which will be an exciting milestone in your life!

-Essentially to get starting we recommend contacting a fertility clinic to begin your journey.
+To get started, we recommend contacting a fertility clinic to begin your journey.
 We have lots of recommendations and will be happy to guide you in the right direction.

-Additionally, you have the option to do at-home insemination and although we do not recommend this path it is still an option and we have seen success with a vaginal insemination.
+Additionally, you have the option to do at-home insemination, and although we do not recommend this path, it is still an option, and we have seen success with vaginal insemination.

-Prior to releasing any vials either for clinic insemination you will need to have our Clinic Release Form complete by your physician.
+Prior to releasing any vials, either for clinic insemination or at-home insemination, you will need to have our Clinic Release Form completed by your physician.
 You can find that form HERE.